obsquidian/everything/transcripts-canceling.md

 “Apologize to Twitter”.
 At this point, I may as well apologize to 4chan.

-Dear 4chan,
+> Dear 4chan,

-I am super f*cking sorry I called you thin-wristed otaku shit weasels who like looking at pictures of little girls.
+> I am super fxcking sorry I called you thin-wristed otaku shit weasels who like looking at pictures of little girls.
 I have been trying to educate myself and learn from my mistakes, and I now realize that's only 70% of you.

 Once you're canceled, you can really do no right.
 If you apologize, the apology will be declared a manipulative attempt to save face.
 And in fact, it will be used as further evidence of what a Machiavellian psychopath you really are.

 If you try to explain or defend yourself, you will almost certainly dig yourself in deeper.
 And even if you're articulate and correct in your defense, you'll still be seen as unable to take criticism, and as ignoring the hurt of marginalized people.

 And if you just go silent, you'll be seen as a coward fleeing accountability, even though there's lots of reasons why you might go silent.
 Maybe you're taking a few days away from social media to try to cool down and think clearly.
 Or maybe you're so overwhelmed by the harassment that you've just shut down.

-VIII
+#### VIII

 Let's do shots.
 Who wants to do a shot with me?
 Do you want to do a shot with me?
 Let's do a shot.